 Kid Friendly Hikes in the Smokies

-- Porters Creek – This moderate two mile round trip trail is one of the most popular family friendly hikes in the Smokies.
+- Porters Creek – This moderate two-mile round trip trail is one of the most popular family-friendly hikes in the Smokies.
 You can find the trailhead at Greenbrier Cove, which is only six miles east of Gatlinburg.
-The trail begins on an old gravel road, so you don’t have to worry about taking steep steps and then you’re treated to a view of beautiful wildflowers.
+The trail begins on an old gravel road, so you don’t have to worry about taking steep steps, and then you’re treated to a view of beautiful wildflowers.
 This particular trail is full if history that you and the kids will truly enjoy.
-You’ll come across the remnants of the Elbert Cantrell farmstead and other parts of the community that were once there and date back to the 1700s and 1900s.
+You’ll come across the remnants of the Elbert Cantrell farmstead and other parts of the community that was once there and date back to the 1700s and 1900s.
 You will then get to see the Ownby Cemetery which is full of rich history as well.
-You can continue on over a footbridge which will lead you to the John Messer farmsite.
+You can continue on over a footbridge which will lead you to the John Messer farm site.
 If you continue on once again, you will then come to Fern Branch Falls and the Brushy Mountain Trail junction.
 This is where so many of our gorgeous wildflowers can be viewed.
 This is an amazing hike that you and your family are sure to love.

 - Laurel Falls – This is one of the most popular destinations in the Great Smoky Mountains National Park, so you will want to get here as early as possible because parking will fill up quickly.
 This is an easy trail and is only 2.3 miles round trip.
 While this is classified as easy, there are still some parts where you will want to keep an extra eye on the kiddos because there are steep drop-offs.
 The best part of this particular trail is that it leads you to an absolutely beautiful waterfall!
 Get ready to snap some amazing photos of this special destination.
 The waterfall itself has a lower and upper section that is divided by a walkway that crosses the stream, allowing you to view both parts while here.
 Keep in mind that bears can also be seen here, so make sure to keep an eye out at all times.